I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pallocate-dma-buffer-with-notification.md

 <p>In Windows Vista and later versions of Windows, a WaveRT miniport driver calls this routine when it receives the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537374">KSPROPERTY_RTAUDIO_BUFFER_WITH_NOTIFICATION</a> property request. </p>

-<p>The <code>AllocateDmaBufferWithNotification</code> routine is used together with the <a href="..\hdaudio\nc-hdaudio-pfree-dma-buffer-with-notification.md">FreeDmaBufferWithNotification</a> routine.
-These two routines are available only in the HDAUDIO_BUS_INTERFACE_V2 version of the HD Audio DDI.
-Unlike <a href="..\hdaudio\nc-hdaudio-psetup-dma-engine-with-bdl.md">SetupDmaEngineWithBdl</a>, which configures the DMA engine to use a previously allocated DMA buffer, <code>AllocateDmaBufferWithNotification</code> allocates a DMA buffer and also configures the DMA engine to use the buffer.</p>

-<p>If the DMA engine cannot use a buffer of the size that is requested in parameter <i>requestedBufferSize</i>, the routine allocates a buffer that is as close as possible to the requested size.</p>

-<p>The function driver for an audio or modem codec is responsible for programming the codec to manage the data transfers and to recognize the stream identifier.</p>

-<p><code>AllocateDmaBufferWithNotification</code> outputs an MDL that lists the physical memory pages that contain the buffer.
-The buffer base address coincides with the start of the first physical page in the list.</p>

-<p>During the lifetime of a DMA engine handle, <code>AllocateDmaBufferWithNotification</code> can be called successively to allocate new DMA buffers.
-However, before calling <code>AllocateDmaBufferWithNotification</code>, any previously allocated DMA buffer must first be freed by calling FreeDmaBufferWithNotification.</p>

-<p>During calls to <code>AllocateDmaBufferWithNotification</code> and <b>FreeDmaBufferWithNotification</b>, the DMA engine must be in the reset stream state.
-The DMA engine is in the reset stream state immediately following the call to <a href="..\hdaudio\nc-hdaudio-pallocate-capture-dma-engine.md">AllocateCaptureDmaEngine</a> or <a href="..\hdaudio\nc-hdaudio-pallocate-render-dma-engine.md">AllocateRenderDmaEngine</a>.
-To change the DMA engine to the run state, call <a href="..\hdaudio\nc-hdaudio-pset-dma-engine-state.md">SetDmaEngineState</a>.</p>

-<p>The FIFO size is the maximum number of bytes that the DMA engine can hold in its internal buffer.
-Depending on the hardware implementation, a DMA engine's FIFO size can either be static or vary dynamically with changes in the stream format.
-For more information about the FIFO size, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=42508">Intel High Definition Audio Specification</a>.</p>

-<p>In Windows Vista and later versions of Windows, a WaveRT miniport driver calls this routine when it receives the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537374">KSPROPERTY_RTAUDIO_BUFFER_WITH_NOTIFICATION</a> property request. </p>

 ## -requirements
 <table>
 <tr>